sribna/licensee/docs/KeyManagement.md

 # Key management

-It's up to you how to store your public and private keys.
+It's up to you how to store public and private keys.
 You can use either database of simple file storage.
-The `Sribna\Licensee\Key` class helps to store your keys in simple files
+The `Sribna\Licensee\Key` class helps to store your keys in simple files.

     use new Sribna\Licensee\Key;